MindscapeHQ/raygun4js/README.md

 ### Affected user tracking

-By default, Raygun4JS assigns a unique anonymous ID for the current user.
-This is stored in local storage and will default back to using a cookie if local storage is detected as being not supported.
-If the current user changes, to reset it and assign a new ID you can call:
+By default Raygun4JS assigns a unique anonymous ID for the current user.
+This is stored in local storage and will default back to using a cookie if local storage is not supported.
+You can remove the ID from storage by calling:

 ```js
 rg4js('getRaygunInstance').resetAnonymousUser();